-The rainfall distribution response to warming is equivalent to moving the rain frequency distri-179 bution to the right by exactly 7 % K^{-1} , or having equal shift and increase modes of 7 % K^{-1} (the 180 fitted shift and increase modes are listed in Table 2), as in Fig. 2e,f.
-In contrast to this warming 181 experiment, in climate model simulations of global warming, the shift mode is larger than in the 182 increase mode and total precipitation increases more slowly than moisture.
-This exposes a flaw: 183 circulation also adjusts to changes in climate, which is not captured by this first experiment.
-In 184 climate model projections, circulation adjusts to satisfy the energetic constraints of the climate 185 system, including the constraint that precipitation (in the global mean) can only increase as much 186 as atmospheric radiative cooling and sensible heat flux allow it to (e.g. Allen and Ingram 2002).
-187
+The rainfall distribution response to warming is equivalent to moving the rain frequency distribution to the right by exactly 7% K-1, or having equal shift and increase modes of 7% K^{-1} (the fitted shift and increase modes are listed in Table 2), as in Figs. 2g and 2h.
+In contrast to this warming experiment, in climate model simulations of global warming the shift mode response is larger than that of the increase mode, and total precipitation increases more slowly than moisture.
+This exposes a flaw: circulation also adjusts to changes in climate, which is not captured by this first experiment.
+In climate model projections, circulation adjusts to satisfy the energetic constraints of the climate system, including the constraint that precipitation (in the global mean) can only increase as much as atmospheric radiative cooling and sensible heat flux allow (e.g., Allen and Ingram 2002).

-188 c.
+c.
 Response to weakening circulation

-189 A weakening of the atmospheric overturning circulation can be effected in our model by reduc-190 ing the width of the vertical velocity distribution, σ_w .
-For our second experiment, we decrease 191 the standard deviation of w by 4%, using the initial (not warmed) distribution of temperature and 192 moisture.
-The change in the distribution of rain is shown in Fig. 4d-f.
+A weakening of the atmospheric overturning circulation can be effected in our model by reducing the width of the vertical velocity distribution σ_w .
+For our second experiment, we decrease the standard deviation of w by 4%, using the initial (not warmed) distribution of temperature and moisture.
+The change in the distribution of rain is shown in Figs. 4d-f.

 Again, there is no change in the dry frequency, and the total amount of rainfall decreases by 4%, the same amount that we weakened the width of the vertical velocity distribution by.
 Decreasing the width of the vertical velocity distribution results in a shift of the rain frequency distribution to lower rain rates.
-In fact, narrowing the w distribution by 7% would exactly cancel the effect of warming by 1 K. We can understand this by considering Eqn.
-2 or 3: warming by 1 K increases q by 7%, whereas widening the vertical velocity distribution increases w by 7%.
+In fact, narrowing the w distribution by 7% would exactly cancel the effect of warming by 1K.
+We can understand this by considering Eq.
+(2) or (3); warming by 1 K increases q by 7%, whereas widening the vertical velocity distribution increases w by 7%.
 The effect of either change on r is the same.

-We have just seen that neither warming nor changing the strength of the circulation affects the dry frequency, or the symmetry between the rates of change of mean and extreme rainfall.
+We have just seen that neither warming nor changing the strength of the circulation affects the dry frequency or the symmetry between the rates of change of mean and extreme rainfall.
 Changes analogous to those we see in climate model simulations thus cannot result from either warming at constant relative humidity or weakening circulation alone.
 But what if the circulation becomes more asymmetric?

-205 d.
+d.
 Response to changing skewness of vertical velocity

-The first moment of the vertical velocity distribution, its mean, must be fixed at zero to maintain 206 mass conservation.
-We have just seen that changing the second moment (standard deviation or 207 variance) does not cause the changes in the distribution of rain that we see in climate models.
-208 We now turn to the third moment, skewness, which measures the asymmetry of a distribution.
-209 Skewness, a key quantity, is attended to more widely in the parts of atmospheric sciences dealing 210 with turbulence, like boundary layer meteorology.
-It has also received some limited attention in 21 climate recently.
-Sardeshmukh and Sura (2009) examine how skewness in fields like vorticity can 212 arise.
-Luxford and Woollings (2012) discuss how skewness arises in geopotential height from 213 kinematic fluctuations of the jet stream.
-Monahan (2004) discusses skewness of low-level wind 214 speed arising from surface drag.
-215
+The first moment of the vertical velocity distribution, its mean, must be fixed at zero to maintain mass conservation.
+We have just seen that changing the second moment (standard deviation or variance) does not cause the changes in the distribution of rain that we see in climate models.
+We now turn to the third moment, skewness, which measures the asymmetry of a distribution.
+Skewness, a key quantity, is attended to more widely in the parts